-- i.
-Special arrangements concerning the availability of labour resources, including vehicle mechanics, for winter maintenance come into effect by the first week of November and continue until the end of March, although the period may be extended beyond this date should conditions warrant such actions.
-These arrangements which include home standby are activated by the designated Winter Supervisor (Roads) when instructed by the Winter Controller or as a result of hazardous road conditions being reported. - ii.
-Procedures are in place to provide a limited winter standby cover out with the formal standby period should weather conditions so dictate. - iii.
-For details of labour resources refer to Appendix B.
+- (i) Special arrangements concerning the availability of labour resources, including vehicle mechanics, for winter maintenance come into effect by the first week of November and continue until the end of March, although the period may be extended beyond these dates should conditions warrant such actions.
+These arrangements which include home standby are activated by the designated Winter Supervisor (Roads & Transportation) when instructed by the Winter Controller (Roads & Transportation) or as a result of hazardous carriageway conditions being reported. - (ii) Procedures are in place to provide a limited winter standby cover out-with the formal standby period should weather conditions so dictate. - (iii) For details of labour resources refer to Appendix B.